KaiyangLi1992/Privacy-Preserving-Social-Network-Embedding/README.md

 Here, the i-th row of feature matrix is the concatenation of i-th user’s every attribute one-hot vector.
 And the element in the i-th row and j-th column of attribute matrix is the label of i-th user's j-th attribute.

-And You should use mask_test_edges.py to preprocess adjacency matrix to get test set and validation set.
+And You could use mask_test_edges.py to preprocess adjacency matrix to get test set and validation set.

 ## Models